JoseALermaIII/JoseALermaIII.github.io/README.rst

 impracticalpythonprojects
 -------------------------

-`impracticalpythonprojects`_ is the first resource that got its own repo.
+`impracticalpythonprojects`_ is the first Python programming resource that got its own repo.
 They're example implementations of the practice and challenge projects in `Impractical Python Projects`_.

 The practice and challenge projects are *truly* impractical, but they teach useful data analysis and processing techniques.